 When you do things to strengthen trust, or show you understand them, you're paying into the account.
 Then, when something difficult happens like a tough decision that affects them, no pay raises for a year, etc you withdraw from the account.

 When the account is drained, you lose your good people, or they disengage.

-Through the years, like any business, my father’s company has had its share of ups and downs.
-He’s retained good people because he does things to show he values his staff individually from day 1 all the way to their rocking chair retirement gift and dinner (coincidentally, his leading cause of voluntary turnover).
+Through the years, like any business, my father's company had its share of ups and downs.
+He retained good people because he did things to show he valued his staff individually from day 1 all the way to their rocking chair retirement gift and dinner (coincidentally, his leading cause of voluntary turnover).

 What's the balance in your Emotional Savings Account with your team?

-Okay, so what do I ask to build rapport and trust?
+Okay, so what do you ask to Build Rapport and Trust?

 The short answer is to be human!
 Find out what's important to them and what their interests are.
 Start by getting to know them and then revisit asking about the things they care about in future one on one meetings.

 Here's a few one on one meeting questions to ask to get you started:

 - 1) How are you?
 How is life outside of work?

 - 2) How do you feel your work/life balance is right now?